 Number of Meetings of the Board and its Committees and other Committees

-A detailed update on the Board its composition detailed charter including terms ofreference of various Board Committees number of Board and Committee meetings held duringFY 2018-19 and attendance of the Directors is provided in the Corporate Governance Reportwhich forms part of the Annual report.
+A detailed update on the Board its composition detailed charter including terms ofreference of various Board Committees number of Board and Committee meetings held duringFY 202021 and attendance of the Directors is provided in the Corporate Governance Reportwhich forms part of this Annual report.

 Business Risk Management

-The Company has a risk management mechanism in place to manage uncertainties throughidentification analysis assessment implementing and monitoring to reduce the impact ofrisks to the business which is discussed in detail in the Management Discussion andAnalysis section.
+The Company has a risk management mechanism in place to manage uncertainties throughidentification analysis assessment implementing and monitoring to reduce the impact ofrisks to the business which is discussed in detail in the Management Discussion andAnalysis section of this Annual Report.